w3c/wai-develop-training/_accessibility-training/workshop-outline.md

     clarification
 -   Summary of the overall requirements for accessible web design and development
--   Reiteration of the value of using "How to Meet WCAG 2.0" as a gateway to WCAG 2.0
+-   Reiteration of the value of using "How to Meet WCAG 2 (Quick Reference)" as a gateway to WCAG 2
 -   Opportunities for follow-up, including the [WAI Interest Group](http://www.w3.org/WAI/IG/) (and the associated [WAI-IG email list](http://www.w3.org/WAI/WCAG20/quickref/))